Fjords & Norway Cruises

 What is the Best Month to Cruise Norway?

-Alternatively, if seeing the Northern Lights are on your bucket list, make sure you cruise in November, December or January as they are best seen in the dark.
+Alternatively, if seeing the Northern Lights are on your bucket list, make sure you cruise in November, December or January as they are best seen during these winter months.

 Cruises around Norway are a great way to sample some of the unique cuisine that the country has to offer.
 With everything from delicious waffles with homemade jam to elk and reindeer, this is the perfect chance to sample something a little different!